-- the recoverability of amounts receivable that is included in the consolidated statements of financial position; - the inputs used in the Black-Scholes valuation model (volatility; interest rate; expected life and forfeiture rate) in accounting for share-based payment transactions; - the valuation of income tax accounts; and - the recoverability of exploration and evaluation assets that are included in the consolidated statements of financial position.
+- the recoverability of amounts receivable that is included in the consolidated statements of financial position; - the inputs used in the Black-Scholes valuation model (volatility; interest rate; expected life and forfeiture rate) in accounting for share-based payment transactions; - the valuation of income tax accounts; and the recoverability of exploration and evaluation assets - the application of the Company's accounting policy for exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
+Estimates and assumptions made may change if new information becomes available.
+If, after an expenditure has been capitalized, information becomes available suggesting that the recovery of the expenditure is unlikely, the amount capitalized is written off to profit or loss in the period the new information becomes available.